milesj/interweave/README.md

 <Interweave matchers={[new EmojiMatcher('emoji')]} />
 ```

-When matching, both unicode literal characters and escape sequences
+Both unicode literal characters and escape sequences are supported
-are supported.
+when matching.
+If a match is found, an [Emoji](#rendered-components)
+component or matcher factory will be rendered and passed the following
+props.

+* `shortName` (string) - The shortname when `convertShortName` is on.
+* `unicode` (string) - The unicode literal character.
+Provided for both
+  shortname and unicode matching.

 #### Converting Shortnames